 Well, according to the Council for Community and Economic Research, groceries in New York cost between 28% and 39% more than the national average, depending on where you live.
 So, if you spend $200 per month on groceries living somewhere else in the country, you’ll spend something more like $260 when you move to New York.

 Eating out in the Big Apple is even less affordable.
 A meal at an inexpensive restaurant in New York costs $15, and a meal for two at a moderately expensive restaurant costs $75.
 Those prices are 50% and 67% higher the national averages, respectively.
 Your best bet may be to eat at one of the city’s many food trucks, although even those can be expensive.
+Of course, if you’re spending a lot on food, you can help yourself out by using a good rewards credit card that provides cash back or extra points for restaurant and grocery store purchases.

 Cost of Clothing in New York